Previous Page Next Page

 9651 Assignment of P1 and P2 Intakes

-IMPACT auto-assigns reports.
-If the Auto Assign checkbox is grayed out, or not appropriate, the intake specialist manually assigns the report according to the Assignment Charts.
+IMPACT auto-assigns some reports.
+If the Auto Assign checkbox is grayed out or not appropriate, the intake specialist manually assigns the report according to the Assignment Charts on the DFPS intranet.

 9652 Assignment of I&R RCL Standards Compliance

-I&R RCL Standards Compliance, including I&Rs regarding children in DFPS conservatorship that have run away, are not called out to RCCR.
+I&R RCL Standards Compliance, including I&Rs regarding children in DFPS conservatorship who have run away, are not called out to Child Care Regulation.
 The intake specialist assigns an I&R RCL Standards Compliance to the routing coordinator in the county in which the facility or foster home is located.

 9700 RCCI Program or Agency Jurisdiction Special Topics

-The following sections describe how to handle complex jurisdictional issues for RCCI.
+The following sections describe how to handle complex jurisdictional issues for Residential Child Care Investigations.

 9710 Determining RCCI or CPI Jurisdiction for a Child in a Relative or Fictive Kin Placement